-- The battery level indicator will change to The battery level indicator will remain green (The battery) for about 15 minutes after you enter the Exam Mode.
-After that, it will change to blue (The battery). - Use the procedure below to display the elapsed time in the Exam Mode. - 1.
-On the application menu, tap - 2.
-Tap [Exam] and then [Elapsed Time].
+- The battery level indicator will change to mR. The battery level indicator will remain green (mR) for about 15 minutes after you enter the Exam Mode.
+After that, it will change to blue (mR). - The table below shows how certain operations affect the Exam Mode.